-- A range of brushes, sponges, paint easels, printing items, offer a range of techniques over time - Giving every child a choice of activity is crucial for children with SEND, to make sure that they're not partaking in something that they don't want to.
+- A range of modelling and creative materials offer a range of techniques over time - Giving every child a choice of activity is crucial for children with SEND, to make sure that they're not partaking in something that they don't want to.
 By showing the child one activity and then another, you can see which they are more drawn towards. - However too much choice could be a stressor for these children and this is where understanding every child as an individual is so crucial.